nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_battery_cli.rst

 Generic Battery Client
 ######################

-The Generic Battery Client model can query the state of a Generic Battery Server model remotely, but does not have any ability to control the Battery state.
+The Generic Battery Client model can query the state of a :ref:`bt_mesh_battery_srv_readme` model remotely, but does not have any ability to control the Battery state.

 Extended models
 ================